 (23) To take any other action as may be reasonable or

 appropriate to enforce this Act and the rules adopted by the Board.

 (d) The Board may seek and shall receive the cooperation of the

-Department of State Police in conducting background investigations of
+Illinois State Police in conducting background investigations of

 applicants and in fulfilling its responsibilities under